- Introduction to Graduate Interdisciplinary Studies

 - Submit an Application for Graduate Credit, signed by both you and the instructor.

-- When the application has been approved by the MLS Director, the MLS office will assign a section number to the graduate liberal studies course (D511, D512, D513).
+- When the application has been approved by the MIS Director, the MIS office will assign a section number to the graduate interdisciplinary studies course (D511, D512, D513).
 If you register using the undergraduate number, it will not count toward your degree.

 Do not register for the undergraduate course to save a place in class.
 The graduate course is listed separately.